Dazed-C/Proto-Shooter/README.md

 The idea was inspired by an old playstation game called "Ring of Red" as well as the classic "Zork"

-This was created as a proff of concept and I may or may not continue to work on it, adding in movement and melee attacks, etc
+This was created as a proof of concept and I may or may not continue to work on it, adding in movement and melee attacks, etc